Prompts cost more than they used to.

 Quality artifacts are the first thing to go when keystrokes hurt or take too long.
 The team feels the gap before you do.

-Whisper runs locally.
+Transcription runs on your machine.
 Your half-formed prompts about an unreleased feature don't end up in someone else's training pipeline.

 Cursor, Claude, ChatGPT, VS Code, JetBrains, Slack, Gmail, Linear, GitHub, Notion.
 If your cursor lands in it, you can dictate into it.